concordion/concordion-website/tutorial.md

 ---
 layout: sidenav
-title: "Concordion | Tutorial"
+title: "Concordion | Getting Started"
 description: ""
-heading: "Tutorial"
+heading: "Getting Started"
 subheading: "This runs through the basics of creating living documents using Concordion."
 ---

 Creating a living document is a 3 step process:

 1. Authoring